 Sharenergy is here to help grow the community energy sector in the UK.
 We think the best way to do this is to use existing resources where possible, and to work to build up local capabilities.
 We try not to do work which somebody else can do better.
 All the groups we work with have a range of skills and abilities – we’re here to fill in the gaps, not to run the show.

 For an outline of how to get going with a new project, see the Start a Project page, which also provides information about funding.
-We offer a range of services to hep set up and run projects:
+We offer a range of services to help set up and run projects:

 Site finding and initial assessment.
 We often work with new groups to identify possible new projects – and then work alongside technical specialists to see what might really work.
 Feasibility studies can be hard to understand, and often over-hype poor projects – we can help translate, and we’re not afraid to say if something doesn’t really add up.

-Business planning.
+Business planning and consultancy.
 A lot of our work is in this area.
 Starting from tried and tested financial models we help groups to plan their project, to map out realistic timescales, and to find their way through the maze of regulations.

 Society setup.
 We help Societies to set up using Rules from Co-operatives UK, train new Directors, and advise on bank accounts, VAT registration and other startup issues.

 Share offers.
 Almost all the groups we work with eventually raise money though community share offers.
 We help to write, design, market and administrate share offers.
 We have been heavily involved in community share offers which have raised more than £20 million in total, with over 6,500 members.